Blendify/blender-manual/blender_docs/manual/modeling/curves/structure.rst

 In the image below,
 the control points can be found in the middle of the pink line, while the handles comprise the extensions from the control point.
-The arrows visualize the normals of the curve, which indicate i.a. the direction and the tilt.
+The arrows visualize the normals of the curve, which indicate i.e. the direction and the tilt.

 .. figure:: /images/modeling_curves_structure_control-points-handles.png